Liverpool City Region: Transport

 The Liverpool City Region has a transport network that is connected locally, nationally, and internationally by road, rail, sea and air.

 Merseytravel

-Merseytravel (renaming to Transport for Liverpool City Region (TfLCR) in 2024-2025) Is the public transport agency of the Liverpool City Region Combined Authority, and is responsible for delivering local public transport within the Liverpool City Region, and has control over the local train network Merseyrail ("Metro" under TfLCR rebrand) and the bus network, which since 2024 are under public control and ownership through a franchise system, the agency also controls some other transport related operations in the LCR.
+Merseytravel (renaming to Transport for Liverpool City Region (TfLCR) in the future) is the public transport agency of the Liverpool City Region Combined Authority, and is responsible for delivering local public transport within the Liverpool City Region, and has control over the local train network Merseyrail and the bus network using the Metro brand, which since 2024 are under public control and ownership through a franchise system, the agency also controls some other transport related operations in the LCR.